ionelmc/django-redisboard/README.rst

 Don't have a django project ?
 =============================

 Use the quick start script !
-It will run a django project on 0.0.0.0:8000 with just the redisboard installed.
+It will create and run a django project on 0.0.0.0:8000 with just the redisboard installed.

 With curl::